Mburnand-tech/Through-the-fog/README.md

 Features:
 - Tracking, recording and displaying of a user's geographical data.
 Sensitive to height, the higher the phone the more fog is uncovered.
-- Create or Login User
+- Create or Login User.
 - Scoreboard of area uncovered by all users.
 - Toggle fog colour.
 - Delete user's fog history.